 However, this procedure comes with a high risk of scar tissue regrowth in the affected area, hence its less-preferential status.

 If the end of the fallopian tube that’s near the ovary is where the blockage exists, a fimbrioplasty may be performed.
 This helps to repair the end of the tube and facilitate the process of egg pickup from the ovary.

 When the tubal blockage is directly next to the uterus, a surgery called selective tubal cannulation can be used.

 A cannula, or catheter, is inserted through the cervix into the uterus and through the fallopian tube to dilate the opening.
 This surgery is guided using fluoroscopy or hysteroscopy.

 Reversing your tubal ligation

-Blocked fallopian tubes account for around 20 – 40% cases of female infertility.
-So, it is very important to consult a fertility specialist for assessment of your situation and get the treatment accordingly.
+Blocked fallopian tubes account for around 20 – 40% cases of female infertility, so it’s very important to consult a fertility specialist to assess your situation and get the appropriate treatment.

 The bottom line

 Getting pregnant with blocked fallopian tubes can be difficult, though, in many cases, it’s possible with surgical intervention.